What a fantastic program!!!

-Morning: We’ll begin the day with a lecture to learn more about the Ulysses S. Grant Memorial located at the West Side of the Capitol.
-The sculptor was Henry Merwin Shrady who tragically died two weeks before its dedication, but considered the statue his life's work.
-Art historians rank the Ulysses S. Grant Memorial among one of the most important sculptures in D.C.
-We’ll then set out on an expert-led field trip to Arlington National Cemetery.
+Afternoon: We’ll then set out on an expert-led field trip to Arlington National Cemetery.
 On these hallowed grounds, we’ll stop at the grave of President John F Kennedy, witness the solemn changing of the guard ceremony at the Tomb of the Unknowns, and visit Arlington House, home to descendants of America's first “First Family” and Confederate General Robert E. Lee.

-Dinner: On your own.
+Dinner: Own your own.

 Activity note: Listening Devices will not be used at Naval Academy.
 Pre-Security Form must be filled out & returned by November 20, 2017.
 On this form, please indicate which form of ID you will be using for admittance (driver's license or passport).
 It's required to bring a Government Photo ID in order to enter Naval Academy.
 Photocopies are not allowed.
 Walking tour will be outside, wear warm layers.
 Drive to Naval Academy in Annapolis is about 40 miles, about 1 hour.
 Walking up to 2 miles throughout campus.